-Colonel Gene E. Castagnetti — U.S. Marine Corps, retired.
-Castagnetti served as the Department of Veterans Affairs Director of the National Memorial Cemetery of the Pacific, (Punchbowl) Honolulu, HI from February 1990 to September 2013.
+Col. Gene E. Castagnetti — U.S. Marine Corps, retired.
+Castagnetti served as the Department of Veterans Affairs Director of the National Memorial Cemetery of the Pacific in Honolulu, Hawaii from February 1990 to September 2013.
 He is the recipient of the Civilian Medal from U.S. PACOM for outstanding outreach to active duty members and veterans of the nation.
-He was selected as the VA National Cemetery Employee of the year by National Disabled Veterans Association (DAV) for his contributions to Disabled Veterans and expertise in National VA Cemetery operations.
-He was a United States Marine Infantry Officer from October 1961 to July 1989 and served two combat tours in Vietnam.
+He was selected as the VA National Cemetery Employee of the year by National Disabled Veterans Association (DAV) for his contributions to disabled veterans and expertise in national VA cemetery operations.
+He was a United States Marine Corps infantry officer from October 1961 to July 1989 and served two combat tours in Vietnam.

-CSM Mark L. Farley — U.S. Army, retired.
-Mr. Farley retired from the United States Army with 32 years of Active Duty service.
-During his career he served in numerous positions of increasing leadership responsibilities including First Sergeant Course Instructor, Chief Instructor, and Command Sergeant Major.
-While assigned to U.S. Army Pacific Command as Command Sergeant Major, he played a key role in ensuring USARPAC units remained mission ready to support any contingency operation, with over 7,000 soldiers deploying in support of the Global War on Terror (GWOT).
+Command Sgt.
+Maj.
+Mark L. Farley — U.S. Army, retired.
+Mr. Farley retired from the United States Army with 32 years of active duty service.
+During his career he served in numerous positions of increasing leadership responsibilities, including First Sergeant Course Instructor, Chief Instructor and Command Sergeant Major.
+While assigned to U.S. Army Pacific Command as Command Sergeant Major, he played a key role in ensuring USARPAC units remained mission-ready to support any contingency operation, with over 7,000 soldiers deploying in support of the Global War on Terror (GWOT).
 His career culminated as the sixth Command Senior Enlisted Leader, U.S. European Command.
-He holds a Bachelor’s Degree (Summa Cum Laude) in Criminal Justice Administration: Law Enforcement from Park College, and a Master’s Degree in Management and Leadership from Webster University.
-Mr. Farley currently serves as the Civilian Deputy Assistant Commandant, U.S. Army Military Police School.
+He holds a bachelor’s degree (summa cum laude) in Criminal Justice Administration: Law Enforcement from Park College, and a master’s degree in Management and Leadership from Webster University.
+Mr. Farley recently retired from civilian federal service as the Civilian Deputy Assistant Commandant, U.S. Army Military Police School.